 Contrary to the image presented of the lonely/heroic author hawking books around publishers, many books are commissioned by a publisher who looks for an author to write to a certain specification.
 The writer is in law just as much the author and has the same rights as any other author; but the fact of commissioning may muddy the negotiating waters somewhat.
 See below.

 The conventional - and preferred - way of paying authors is by means of royalties on copies sold - that is, a percentage of the cover price and therefore of "gross receipts".
 Often there is an advance payment.
-Contracts should specify that there will be further payments for film rights, foreign editions, serialisations in newspapers, television, stage or other dramatisation, and so on.
+Contracts should specify that there will be further payments for film rights, translations and foreign editions, serialisations in newspapers, use on television, stage or other dramatisations, and so on.
 The author usually retains both copyright and moral rights - but always check any contract carefully.
 Negotiate changes where desirable.

 Much hangs on the size of the advance.
 If the book has a low cover price, a small first print run, or does not sell in large enough numbers for royalties to cover the advance, it may be all the author gets.
 Even if the book does generate an income for the author, this is unlikely to start flowing for at least a year after publication.
 So authors should try to get as big an advance as possible.